 Matt, age 29 and a relatively new pastor, was growing accustomed to speaking to hundreds of people.
 Though he’d get nervous about telling the story of his faith journey, that proved nothing compared to reaching out to his own family with the gospel message of Jesus’ love and forgiveness.

-Though his family has witnessed his transformation, one of the most difficult challenges for Matt and Shawna has been to live out their faith in front of Matt’s family.
+Though his family has seen his life change, one of the most difficult challenges for Matt has been to live out his faith in front of his family consistently.

-Most of us can understand the dilemma Matt describes.
-We desperately want our loved ones to experience what the gospel offers.
-Yet, we don’t want to risk damaging a relationship that means so much and, worse yet, unwittingly lead our family members further from the gospel.
+Many of us can relate: We desperately want our loved ones to experience the love and forgiveness that Jesus offers.
+Yet we don’t want to risk damaging a relationship that means so much and, worse still, unwittingly push our family members further from this good news.

-Later, Rachel recalled that Shawna’s vulnerability was attractive to her when considering Christ.
 “Showing vulnerability makes the gospel more attainable,” says Matt.
 “People need to see that we struggle.
-It [brokenness] evens the playing field, because it’s not by works but by grace.”
-Matt discovered that when we expose our brokenness to others, it helps people see their own need for Christ and his grace.
+It evens the playing field because it’s not by works but by grace.”
+Matt discovered that when we expose our brokenness to others, it helps people see their own need for Christ and His grace.

-He showed interest in what’s important to them.
-Matt and his brother, Jake, were talking on the phone several months ago when Jake related a significant struggle he was facing.
+Matt and his brother, Jake, were talking when Jake related a significant struggle he was facing.
 Matt, having faced a similar challenge, was able to relate to Jake in what was a pressing issue in his life.
-“The gospel has ramifications all over the place,” says Randy Newman, author of the book Bringing the Gospel Home, “... about marriage, about money, about job, about children, about how you think about yourself.”
-Listening for what people are most concerned about provides entry points for the gospel.
+Listening to what people are most concerned about provides entry points for the gospel.

-He prayed with and for his family members.
-In their phone conversation, after relating his own experience, Matt offered to pray with Jake.
+After relating his own experience, Matt offered to pray with his brother.
 “That was the first time I prayed with Jake,” said Matt.
 “That was a big deal for him and a big deal for me.
 Jake responded very well.
 It encouraged me to be bold moving forward.”

-Matt was patient.
-Matt often reminds people that seeing change in a person’s life takes place only in God’s timing.
-Randy Newman says, “That’s what preached the loudest.
-When [family members] saw the changes that Christ made in a person’s life.”
-Because we care so deeply for the people in our family, we are often tempted to push the process.
-Surprisingly, Randy says that “it may be more effective to slow the process down.”
+Seeing a change in a person’s life takes place only in God’s timing.
+Because we care so deeply for the people in our families, we are often tempted to push the process.
+Surprisingly, it may be more effective to slow the process down.

 Since attending the Bible study in Matt’s home, Rachel has put her trust in Christ for the forgiveness of her sins and publicly identified herself as a follower of Christ through baptism.
 So has Jake.

 ©1994-2020 Cru.
 All Rights Reserved.